openHPI/TeachingTeamGuidelines/README.md

 ## Updating the Teaching Guidelines

-Log in here on GitHub and **edit markdown file(s)** (and if changes of the document structure are necessary: the mkdocs.yml) in this repository.
+Log in here on GitHub and
+- **edit markdown file(s)** to update the content
+- if necessary: edit the *mkdocs.yml* file in this repository for reordering of the chapters, after adding new chapters

 Log in at [ReadTheDocs](https:/readthedocs.org) and **make a new build**.
 ReadTheDocs will fetch the files from GitHub and update the documentary immediately.
+For more info about how this works with read the docs look the ReadTheDocs link above and choose chapter 'build'.

+**CAVE:** You must not rename the file *index.md* in the docs folder since ReadTheDocs/mkDocs needs this file named this way.
+In case of renaming the other markdown files with the documentation content make sure to also adjust these changes inside the mkdocs.yml file (the file which determines the structure/order for the files appearing in the documentation).